-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. demonstrate the usage of power tools for installation applications and cable laying with relevant accessories. - CO2. install panel boards for domestic/industrial applications, design and estimate wiring requirements following the code of conduct. - CO3. practice the measurement of electrical quantities using modern day tools and also calibrate the precession of the measuring instruments. - CO4.
-Realize the protection equipment used in domestic/industry and practice protection schemes for a particular application. - CO5. demonstrate the practice of using various ancillary equipment for electrical appliances and also troubleshoot in the case of malfunctioning of electrical appliances. - CO6. work independently or in teams to solve problems with effective communication.
+- CO1.
+Demonstrate the usage of power tools for installation applications and cable laying with relevant accessories. - CO2.
+Install panel boards for domestic/industrial applications, design and estimate wiring requirements following the code of conduct. - CO3.
+Practice the measurement of electrical quantities using modern day tools and also calibrate the precession of the measuring instruments. - CO4.
+Realize the protection equipment used in domestic/industry and practice protection schemes for a particular application. - CO5.
+Demonstrate the practice of using various ancillary equipment for electrical appliances and also troubleshoot in the case of malfunctioning of electrical appliances. - CO6.
+Work independently or in teams to solve problems with effective communication.